renatohsilva/TaskExample/README.md

 # TaskExample
-Repository to show the differences between tasks approaches Only for study proposal
+Repository to show the differences between tasks approaches.
+Only for study proposal